amirisback/ml-air-bnb/README.md

 # Mini Machine Learning Air BnB By Amirisback
-Clasification and clustering for machine learning in python
+Clasification and clustering

-# University
+# Watermark
+- Muhammad Faisal Amir
+- 1301198497
+- IFX - 43 - GAB
+- Informatics 2019
 - Telkom University
-- Informatics 2019
-- IFX - 43 - GAB

 # About This Project
-- Membuat program sederhana yang berfungsi agar server dapat memberikan informasi kepada client/pengguna aplikasi terkait versioning/informasi update aplikasi.
-Apabila client melakukan update ,	maka aplikasi di client akan berubah sesuai update-nya.
+- Clasification and clustering for machine learning in python, using Air BnB dataset

 # TODO
 - Formulasi Masalah : mengacu pada 4 tahap From Problem to ML Solution